 Modified Car Insurance

-Modifying your car can be a great way to improve performance and aesthetic appeal over the factory standard version.
-Your custom vehicle is unique to you and a one of a kind.
-However, this may make finding affordable insurance more of a challenge.
+Modifying your car can be a great way to improve performance and aesthetic appeal over the factory standard.
+You'll definitely be driving something unique, but finding cheap insurance for a modified car could be more of a challenge.

-Each insurer has its own rules, but generally, you should always declare mods such as:
+Each insurer has its own rules about modifications that affect the cost of insurance, but generally, you should always declare mods such as:

 - Super / turbo charged engines